-Undergraduate students earning a BBA degree may also elect to complete an academic minor in one of the following disciplines: Business Management, Corporate Communication and Public Relations, Entrepreneurship, Health Care Informatics, or Marketing and New Media.
+Undergraduate students earning a BBA degree may also elect to complete an academic minor.
 Upon completion of the Business Core courses and prior to completing the BBA degree requirements, students may earn a minor by completing a sequence of three related major courses.
 For major/minor combinations which share requirements, course substitutions will be selected.